Pumps, Levees & Dikes

 The Reno Beach Howard Farms Conservancy District (the “District”) is responsible for maintaining three (3) existing electrically operated pumping stations was organized to develop and implement a plan to reduce the risks of flooding within the areas surrounded by the existing levee system.
 The risk of flooding is reduced through the maintenance of levees and stormwater pumping stations.

 The lakeshore levee, or “Project Segment”, extending from the Cooley Canal to and along Wards Canal was completed in 1993 and updated the original emergency levee constructed by the US Army Corps of Engineers in 1972.
 The modifications to create the existing levee along the lakeshore were completed to protect the area from waves and tidal surges from Lake Erie.
 The remaining levees and dikes were constructed privately.
 Through tremendous effort by past and current members of the District Board, the Project Segment levee was recently upgraded by the Army Corp to be in Active Status.
 This is a tremendous achievement!
 A copy of the reinstatement letter is available here.

-Any planned modifications over, through or within the Project Segment levee are required to obtain a Section 408 Permit through the Army Corp.
+Any planned modifications over, through or within the Project Segment levee are required to obtain a Section 408 Permit through the US Army Corp of Engineers (USACE).
 Such improvements include (but are not limited to) decks, patios, walkways and swings or swing sets.
-Additional information related to Section 408 Permits through the Army Corp may be found here.
+Additional information related to Section 408 Permits through the USACE website may be found here.
 A copy of the 408 Permit Application may be found here.
-Additional information may also be obtained by contacting the Reno Beach Board at 419-972-4571.
+Additional information may also be obtained by contacting the District Board at 419-972-4571.